 Values can mean different things to different people.
 Our own values are not right or wrong.

-For example, you may feel that it is sinful to have sex outside of a marriage whereas your partner may feel that you can have sex outside of a marriage.
+For example, you may feel that it is sinful to have sex outside of a marriage whereas your partner may feel that it is perfectly okay to have sex outside of a marriage.
 Who is right?

 And which values do you share with your teenager?